Elena Letourneau

 • Therapeutic depth combined with coaching clarity.
 I create space to explore inherited patterns that block access to pleasure and connection, while offering frameworks, tools, and direction for shifting those patterns.

 • Focus on possibility over pathology.
-While understanding dysfunction and its roots matters, insight alone doesn't create change.
-My work emphasizes what's possible—developing the skills and capacity to navigate complex relational terrain with more ease and agency.
+While understanding dysfunction and its roots is important, insight alone doesn't support real change.
+My work emphasizes what's possible—and developing the skills and capacity to navigate complex relational terrain with more ease and agency.

 Philosophy & Values